 Hopefully you will be interested and perhaps even excited about the academics of it all too.
 Studying in a foreign language is actually surprisingly challenging and teaching methods are distinctly different.
 Like the variety of cultural distractions, each country and institution is unique.
 The comfort that you get so accustomed to at British universities is quickly displaced.
 Anyone considering France will have to endure the wonders of French administration and the possibility of four-hour long lectures starting at 5pm.
 However students take the most from these challenges because you are forced out of the confines of your own security and exposed to whole new approaches.
 Final year will certainly feel a whole lot more relaxed by comparison.
 In an odd way these challenges help focus your own specific career or life ambitions and of course being able to demonstrate strong academic performance combined with international experience are skills that graduate employers absolutely relish.

 Anyone can travel to another country for a period of time and immerse him/herself in culture.
 But not everyone can study abroad as facilitated so easily through the Erasmus programme.
 Brexit could deny this opportunity to many students and what a pity that would be.
 If you have or will have the chance then there is no reason for idle contemplation.
-Get started by talking to your academic or study abroad department, browse the Erasmus website and the many blogs for inspiration or feel free to contact myself with any thoughts.
+Get started by talking to your academic or study abroad department, browse the Erasmus website and the many blogs for inspiration or feel free to contact Tavistock Tutors with any thoughts.